 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
-'Andes to Atacama Adventure is rated 2 on the physical level scale.
+'Ultimate South America' is rated 2 on the physical level scale.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.

-- There will be sightseeing on foot for both short and extended periods of time - Sightseeing will involve climbing several steps, often without handrails - Some days will be spent at altitude, notably during your time in Cusco, Bolivia and San Pedro de Atacama
+- There will be sightseeing on foot for both short and extended periods of time - Sightseeing will involve climbing quite a number of steps, often without handrails - Some days will be spent at altitude, notably during your time in Cusco, Bolivia and San Pedro de Atacama

-Of course, our National Escorts and Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.